rbhenao/ambar_ec2/ec2/README.md

   - Configure your `.env` file `./envsetup.sh` When prompted about your domain and api hit no (n) as you're using the default ec2 domain.
   - Validate the the `.env` file was created and is correct `./validateenv.sh`
   - Cd into the top level directory of your git repo and run `docker-compose up --build`
-  - Make sure all containers are running successfully
+  - Make sure all containers are running successfully and all show _healthy_ `docker ps -a`
   - Copy your EC2 PublicIpv4 DNS and paste it into the browser.
 If you see the ambar dashboard you have successfully launched your instance!
   - Optional: Test file upload functionality.
 Click upload files.
 There is also a convenience script `testingest.sh` that will move sample Documents into the ambar/intake dir